 - grade A: absence of HO (may be ≥1 island of bone of <1 cm in length

 - grade B: presence of ≥1 islands of bone of at least 1 cm in length and bone spurs from the pelvis or femur.
 1 cm distance between opposing surfaces of bone

 - grade C: bone spurs arising from the pelvis or femur with <1 cm between opposing surfaces or apparent bone ankylosis

 The important distinction in reporting the presence of HO is therefore the presence of a space of more or less than 1 cm between opposing surfaces of bone.

-The most common presentation with with pain around the site of HO.
+The most common presentation with pain around the site of HO.
 Associated features can include fever, soft tissue swelling, and poor mobility of the affected joint.

-The pathophysiology is unknown but most theories describe a cellular response to local tissue injury which lead to the release of chemical mediators that stimulate exaggerated bone proliferation.
+The pathophysiology is unknown but most theories describe a cellular response to local tissue injury which leads to the release of chemical mediators that stimulate exaggerated bone proliferation.
 Muscle trauma seems to be a significant triggering event.